VantaaJobs and skills in the local economy

 "I’m really glad that we had all the main stakeholders involved in project planning-phase and they will be also part of the project implementation phase: two local universities of applied sciences, two research institutes, major companies, chamber of commerce and different units in the city organization.
 We have a wicked problem in our hands and it takes all stakeholders to solve it.
 UIA funding is very competed.
 Now we have reached it one can say we are truly an innovative city in Europe.”

-The GSIP – Vantaa project improves local companies’ growth in general and especially competences towards intelligent automation and digital transformation.
-At the same context, the project improves low-educated employees’ and unemployed persons’ capabilities for life-long learning and further education and lowers their future unemployment risks.
-An innovative core is to create a service model with encouraging incentives for companies.
+The project improved local companies’ growth in general and especially competences towards intelligent automation and digital transformation.
+At the same context, the project improved low-educated employees’ and unemployed persons’ capabilities for life-long learning and further education and lowers their future unemployment risks.
+An innovative core was to create a service model with encouraging incentives for companies.

-The GSIPs are tailored for local companies which have enough employees, approximately more than 40.
-Primary targets are companies in human intensive and routinely operated industrial sectors and those IT-companies which have workforce of outdated skills caused by rapid changes in technologies and future business.
-According to GSIP-model to help companies’ growth and competitiveness, it is required that companies invest also in social purposes.
-Secondary targets are therefore employees and unemployed persons with low-education or outdated or un-resilient working skills.
-Both primary and secondary target groups will be carefully targeted and selected with help of statistical and field analyses for reaching the best result.
+The GSIPs were tailored for local companies which have enough employees, approximately more than 40.
+Primary targets were companies in human intensive and routinely operated industrial sectors and those IT-companies which have workforce of outdated skills caused by rapid changes in technologies and future business.

 - Municipality of Vantaa